diogogpinto/filament-page-context/README.md

 This is a request I've been getting lately that will have its own plugin really soon.
 Until then, you can follow the guide below:

-1. Register the plugin in your panel (see above)
-2. Create a new view (resources/views/topbar-breadrcumbs.php) and add the following code:
+1. Create a new view (resources/views/topbar-breadrcumbs.php) and add the following code:

 ```php
 @props([